BushLife - Backpack Gear Load Out

 The Emergency Blanket

-I have a love-hate relationship with emergency blankets.
+I have a love-hate relationship with these.
 If people relied on them for warmth, there was a good chance they would die.
 What can you possibly expect from a paper-thin piece of plastic?
 A real blanket is a blanket for a reason, and there is no way around insulation bearing a particular size and weight.

 Wrap yourself tight in the emergency blanket, and you will trap some heat thanks to its reflective properties – but you will also trap a lot of moisture from your body, just like a horrible raincoat.
 You will find yourself cold and wet, which is deadly.
 There is a way to use these properly, which you can read about here.
 You will not like the outcome as it is not pretty.